-- Applicants must be available to attend assessments in the Perth metropolitan area - Travel to and from any assessment location is at the applicant's expense - The assessments may change at any time before or during the selection process, and applicants will be notified of any changes - Most of the assessments will take place during business hours (Monday - Friday 8:00 to 17:00).
+- Applicants must be available to attend assessments in the Perth metropolitan area - Travel to and from any assessment location is at the applicant's expense - Most of the assessments will take place during business hours (Monday Friday 8.00 am to 5.00 pm).
 In most cases it will not be possible to offer assessments outside of business hours - Notification regarding the outcome of each stage of the recruitment process will be sent to applicants via email.
 It is essential you regularly check your emails to monitor the progress of your application.
-Applicants who are deemed unsuccessful at any stage of the selection process may be excluded from further assessments.
+Applicants who are deemed unsuccessful at any stage of the selection process may be excluded from further assessments